CDI4-TMAINV

 • 42.
 While driving on a two-lane road, you encounter an emergency vehicle with sirens on.
 What should you do?

-B) Stop in the middle of the road
+A) Stop in the middle of the road

 • 43.
 At a four-way intersection where all sides have stop signs, who has the right-of-way?

-A) The vehicle on the left
+A) The vehicle that arrives first

 B) The vehicle going straight

-C) The vehicle that arrives first
+C) The vehicle on the left

 D) The vehicle that stops last